rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 **Spaces**

-**Clinical Info** > to collect information on patients and visits.
+**Clinical Info** to collect information on patients and visits.

-**Research Project** > to collect information on clinical research projects run by a medical practitioner.
+**Research Project** to collect information on clinical research projects run by a medical practitioner.

-**Materials** > to collect information on biological samples extracted from the patients and clinical tests performed.
+**Materials** to collect information on biological samples extracted from the patients and clinical tests performed.
 This is present by default in all openBIS instances.

-**Methods** > to collect information on laboratory protocols used during sample extraction and preparation.
+**Methods** to collect information on laboratory protocols used during sample extraction and preparation.
 This is present by default in all openBIS instances.

-Publications > to collect information on publications related to the clinical projects run by a medical practitioner.
+**Publications** to collect information on publications related to the clinical projects run by a medical practitioner.
 This is present by default in all openBIS instances.

-Projects:
+**Projects**

-Patient Info (under space Clinical Info) > to collect general information on all patients visiting a medical practitioner.
+**Patient Info** (under space Clinical Info) > to collect general information on all patients visiting a medical practitioner.

-Patient Visits (under space Clinical Info) > to collect general information on all visits.
+**Patient Visits** (under space Clinical Info) > to collect general information on all visits.

-Genomics NGS based (under space Research Project) > to collect information on all samples undergoing NGS sequencing as a part of the research project run by a medical practitioner.
+**Genomics NGS based** (under space Research Project) > to collect information on all samples undergoing NGS sequencing as a part of the research project run by a medical practitioner.

-Patient Laboratory Tests (under space Materials) > to collect information on all samples submitted for laboratory analysis (general blood test).
+**Patient Laboratory Tests** (under space Materials) > to collect information on all samples submitted for laboratory analysis (general blood test).

-Patient Samples (under space Materials) > to collect information on all bio samples (blood) extracted from the patients.
+**Patient Samples** (under space Materials) > to collect information on all bio samples (blood) extracted from the patients.

-Protocols (under space Methods) > to collect information on all protocols used to extract patients’ samples.
+**Protocols** (under space Methods) > to collect information on all protocols used to extract patients’ samples.
 This is present by default in all openBIS instances.

 Collections: